John Thaw: Illness and death

-A heavy drinker until going teetotal in 1995, and a heavy smoker from the age of 12, Thaw was diagnosed with cancer of the oesophagus in June 2001.
-He underwent chemotherapy in hope of overcoming the illness, and at first had appeared to respond well to the treatment, but just before Christmas 2001 he was informed that the cancer had spread and the prognosis was terminal.
+A heavy drinker until going teetotal in 1995, and a heavy smoker from the age of 12, Thaw was diagnosed with oesophageal cancer in June 2001.
+He underwent chemotherapy in the hope of overcoming the illness, and at first had appeared to respond well to the treatment, but just before Christmas 2001 he was informed that the cancer had spread and the prognosis was terminal.

-Thaw died on 21 February 2002, seven weeks after his 60th birthday, the day after he signed a new contract with ITV, and the day before his wife's birthday.
+Thaw died on 21 February 2002, aged 60, the day after he signed a new contract with ITV.
 At the time of his death he was living at his country home, near the villages of Luckington and Sherston in Wiltshire, and was cremated in Westerleigh, near Yate in South Gloucestershire, in a private service.
 A memorial service was held on 4 September 2002 at St Martin-in-the-Fields church in Trafalgar Square, attended by 800 people including Charles, Prince of Wales, Richard Attenborough, Tom Courtenay and Cherie Blair.

 A memorial bench is dedicated to Thaw within the grounds of St Paul's, Covent Garden.